National People's Party (Pakistan): Founding National Alliance

 For the 2002 general elections, NPP joined the pro-Musharraf government's loose political coalition, the National Alliance.
 The other alliance members were the Millat Party, the Sindh Democratic Alliance and the Sindh National Front.
 The alliance won 16 out of 342 seats, mainly in the interior Sindh and lower Punjab region, or 4.78% of the total votes.

 Merger and separation with PML

 In May 2004, various PML factions and other political parties, including the National Alliance, merged with the PML-Q to form a united Pakistan Muslim League (PML).
 However, the understanding did not last long and NPP separated from the ruling PML and contested the 2008 elections on a its own platform.

 The party won three seats in the 2008 elections in the Sindh Provincial Assembly and one National Assembly seat.

 In May 2013, National People's Party announced its merger with the Pakistan Muslim League (N).

+It was later merged in GDA in 2018, when its leader Ghulam Murtaza Jatoi joined GDA before 2018 general elections.